doron050/logdna-for-all/README.md

 #### Run the integration ####
 * Run your integration locally using `npm run zeit`
-* Use you browser and go to your integration configuration page :scroll:
+* Use your browser and go to your integration configuration page :scroll:
-* You now should see the integration configuration page _(it is connected to your localhost)_
+* You should now see the integration configuration page _(it is connected to your localhost)_

 _**:warning:notice!**_
 > If you want to debug and change the configuration UI you are good to go!
-> Every configuration you create will be saved inside your db.
+> Every configuration you create will be saved inside your database.
 You use this data in the following background node app.

 #### Run your background node app ####

 _**:warning:notice!**_
-> Since we can't use our localhost as the redirect endpoint for the oauth proccess<br/>you will miss 2 critical fields on every db document (ZeitToken, teamId) :sweat:
+> Since we cannot use our localhost as the redirect endpoint for the oauth proccess<br/>you will miss 2 critical fields on every database document (ZeitToken, teamId) :sweat:

 In order to get over it :muscle::
-* Upload your app to zeit using `now` command (you already got our now.json) :outbox_tray:
+* Upload your app to ZEIT using the `now` command (the `now.json` file is provided for you) :outbox_tray:
-* Set your integration with the redirect url redirect to `<zeit-host-name>/redirect`
+* Set your integrations `redirect url` to `<zeit-host-name>/redirect`
 * Set the following `secret`s :closed_lock_with_key::
 ```diff
 # Zeit
 + INTEGRATION_CLIENT_ID=[Your app auth client id]
 + INTEGRATION_CLIENT_SECRET=[Your app secret]
 ```
-* Now you have to follow <a href="#How-to-Use">How to Use</a> steps in order to use your integration :sweat_smile:
+* Now you should follow the <a href="#How-to-Use">How to Use</a> steps in order to use your integration :sweat_smile:

 _**Now you can run the background node!**_
 * Use `npm start` in order to start the sync